Workflows¶

 To query data or control gvmd and ospd-openvas via CLI, gvm-tools can be used. gvm-tools is provided in the gvm-tools container.
 This container can be started with:

-Afterwards, a bash shell is provided and gvm-cli
+Afterwards, a bash shell is provided and gvm-cli, gvm-pyshell or gvm-script

 can be run.
 For example: